Feb 02-Apr 24, 2015

 Instructor(s)Nancy Burritt, MA.
 Nancy has a BS in Biology, a BA in Education, and a MA in Education/Technical Writing.
 She was a classroom teacher for many years and most recently worked as a Research Assistant in the Department of Biology at the University of Wisconsin-Stout.
 Nancy has been a co-instructor in many online microbiology courses over the past several years.

 James Burritt, PhD. in Microbiology, Associate Professor, University of Wisconsin-Stout.

-PrerequisitesThis course is designed primarily for middle school and high school science teachers who are currently certified with at least one year of teaching experience.
+PrerequisitesThis course is designed primarily for educators in the life sciences and also for others with a particular interest in microbiology.
 Participants should have taken a college level basic biology course or equivalent.

 Time Commitment:10-13 hours per week.
 If you are unfamiliar with this field of study and/or method of delivery, you may require more time.

 NSTA Members are eligible to receive a 10% discount on tuition.

 A $30 registration fee is also charged once per semester.

 The costs above assume that you are taking only MSU Extended University courses during the semester that the course is offered.
 If you also registered for courses through the MSU Registrar, the regular MSU fee structure may apply.